rohanrdx123/FaceRecogonitionwithcnn/README.md

 # FaceRecogonitionwithcnn
+Face Attendance System with OpenCV, Python, and CNN, ensuring precise identification and efficient tracking for univer- sities.
 In this project, the user will first click his picture and then he will build a model and then he will be able to detect the live face.

 Requirments :